Ahmad Greene-Hayes

 Profile

-Dr. Ahmad Greene-Hayes is Assistant Professor of African American Religious Studies at Harvard Divinity School and a member of the Standing Committee for the Study of Religion and the Standing Committee on Higher Degrees in American Studies in the Faculty of Arts and Sciences at Harvard University.
-A social historian and critical theorist, Greene-Hayes is an accomplished scholar and teacher, and his research interests include Critical Black Studies, Black Atlantic Religions in the Americas, and race, queerness, and sexuality in the context of African American and Caribbean religious histories.
+Dr. Ahmad Greene-Hayes (he/him) is Associate Professor of African American Religious Studies at Harvard Divinity School, and he is a member of the Standing Committee for the Study of Religion and the Standing Committee on Advanced Degrees in American Studies in the Faculty of Arts and Sciences at Harvard University.
+Dr. Greene-Hayes is an accomplished scholar, teacher, and mentor, and his research and teaching interests include 19th and 20th century African American religious history; race, sexuality, and religion in the Americas; interdisciplinary archive studies; and theories and methods in the study of religion and Black Studies.
+He earned his Ph.D. in Religion with certificates in African American Studies and Gender and Sexuality Studies from Princeton University, and his B.A. in History and Africana Studies, with highest honors, from Williams College.

-Dr. Greene-Hayes is a steering committee member for both the Afro-American Religious History Unit and the Religion and Sexuality Unit at the American Academy of Religion, and he is also an advisory board member for the LGBTQ Religious Archives Network.
-In conversation with his research, he has consulted and collaborated with the Center on African American Religion, Sexual Politics and Social Justice at Columbia University, the African American Policy Forum, Black Women’s Blueprint, and a host of other nonprofit organizations, churches, and other community institutions.
+Dr. Greene-Hayes has held prestigious fellowships from Yale’s Institute of Sacred Music in 2024-25, Yale’s LGBT Studies program, the American Society of Church History, and Princeton University’s “The Crossroads Project: Black Religious Histories, Communities, and Cultures,” to name a few.
+In 2022, he was inducted into the Martin Luther King Jr. Collegium of Scholars at Morehouse College, and in 2023, he was inducted into the Society for the Study of Black Religion.
+Greene-Hayes is currently a member for the Historical Studies Jury for the American Academy of Religion’s Awards for Excellence in the Study of Religion, and he is also a steering committee member for the Religion and Sexuality Unit of the AAR.
+From 2019-2024, he served as a steering committee member of the Afro-American Religious History Unit at the AAR and as an advisory board member for the LGBTQ Religious Archives Network.
+In conversation with his research, he has consulted and collaborated with the Center on African American Religion, Sexual Politics and Social Justice at Columbia University, the Schomburg Center for Research in Black Culture, the African American Policy Forum, Black Women’s Blueprint, Mirror Memoirs, and a host of other nonprofit organizations, churches, and other community institutions.

 Courses